-The Graduate Teacher Education program offers international students the opportunity to earn a M.S. in Education in various specialization areas.
-These M.S. in Education programs are noncertification programs designed to bring the innovative and flexible teaching style of the Fischler School of Education and Human Services to the international community.
+The Abraham S. Fischler School of Education (FSE) program offers international students the opportunity to earn a M.S. in Education in various specialization areas.
+These M.S. in Education programs are noncertification programs designed to bring the innovative and flexible teaching style of the FSE to the international community.
 These programs are offered through the Graduate Teacher Education Program, as such, unless otherwise stated, all GTEP policies apply to students enrolled in these programs.